Itchy dogs have been top of the list of health problems for as long as we've been helping pets - and that's 38 years now.

 Given that an overreactive immune system is the underlying cause of recurrent itching in many dogs, there are only two ways to help such pets.

-Conventional veterinary treatment largely relies on the use of drugs like Apoquel and steroids to suppress the immune system and any inflammation.
+Conventional veterinary treatment largely relies on the use of drugs to suppress the immune system and any inflammation.
 Although this often (not always) provides relief, as we have seen, it also carries the risk of significant and potentially serious side-effects if continued long term.

 Another problem, is that once drugs like these are used, attempting to withdraw them often results in an even more severe inflammation than before, as the body's pent up reaction is released (like steam escaping from the valve on a pressure cooker).
-And this is why it's so hard to wean pets off Apoquel, steroids and other similar pharmaceuticals.
+And this is why it's so hard to wean pets off medication.

 An alternative approach, is to avoid known allergens, while at the same time working to support the development of a more balanced and less reactive immune system over time.
 This is no mean feat, as it involves changing the way the body is programmed to behave towards substances which trigger reactions.
 With the right combination of dietary changes, natural supplements and remedies however, plus perseverance, in our experience it is possible to stabilise the immune system in around 70% of pets, to the point that medication can be markedly reduced, replaced with kinder drugs or even withdrawn altogether.